 Hudson Falls High School partners with several local colleges/universities so our students may earn college credits while in high school (dual-credit).
-Students, please discuss with your counselor for more information regarding course options and fees for these classes.
-Financial aid is available for all the college classes if you meet the criteria from each of the colleges.
+Students, please discuss with your counselor for more information regarding course options.
+The district covers the fees for these classes but may require basic financial information from households in order to be eligible for financial aid.